shopware5/devdocs/source/blog/_posts/2015-11-24-pdo-inspector.md

 Another interesting library is [php-reaper](https://github.com/emanuil/php-reaper) which will parse your PHP source code for tainted SQL queries.
 Currently its bound to AdoDB and also produces a lot of false positives - but I think its also a nice approach to find possible SQL injections statically.

+## Download
+You can find the query inspector on my [github repo](https://github.com/dnoegel/pdo-inspector)